flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 _Resources_ are the "materials" used by programs to do their work, and can be divided into four categories: storage, computation, communication, and interfaces.
-Examples of storage include files, databases, caches, and search engines.
+Examples of storage include files, databases, and caches.
 Computation examples include processes, threads, actors, background jobs, and core.async processes.
 For communication there are HTTP requests, message queues, and event buses.
 Interfaces typically include keyboard and mouse, plus screens and the systems used to display stuff on them: gui toolkits, browsers and the DOM, etc.

 Specialized resources are built on top of more general-purpose resources.
 (Some refer to these specialized resources as _services_ or